I have yet to meet or hear of a person with no problems.

 Each of us has different ways of coping.
 It might help to mope a bit.
 Getting angry and shouting at the world works for some.
 A stiff drink of rum punch (my own personal experiment) has been known to do the trick.
 Chocolate, in its many forms, wards off doom and gloom.
 Confiding in a trusted friend may provide a temporary healing.
-Thing is, eventually, most of us make peace with our problems because we know that if we stay focussed on them, we will die from the toxicity!
+Thing is, eventually, most of us make peace with our problems because we know that if we stay focused on them, we will die from the toxicity!

 That said, why, why do some people love talking about their problems so much?
 Ever notice how if you don’t react with the appropriate level of sympathy, the worse offenders switch gears and try to embellish their unfolding monologue with an even greater sense of despair and foreboding?
 And they’ll talk to anybody!
 This happens in waiting rooms, lines at the bank, in front of the freezing meat section at the grocery.